lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 1. Clone this repo and `cd` into the cloned `blockchain-developer-bootcamp-final-project/client`
 2. `npm i` - installs the dependencies for the fronted
 3. `npm run start`
-4. Go to `http://localhost:3000` in your browser
+4. Go to `http://localhost:3000` in your browser.
+Admin panel is located at `http://localhost:3000/admin`